My responses to a Jehovah's Witnesses

 "who call on the name of our Lord Jesus Christ."
 When we read "on the name of the

-Lord Jesus Christ," isn't it natural to infer that prayer is being addressed to Jesus?
-Hebrews 7:25
+Lord Jesus Christ," wouldn't it be normal for us infer that prayers are being addressed to Jesus?

-says, "because Jesus lives forever, he has a permanent priesthood."
-If Jesus is the
+Hebrews 7:25 says, "because Jesus lives forever, he has a permanent priesthood."
+If

-permanent priest, wouldn't it be proper for us to infer that it is through Him (and thus praying to
+Jesus is the permanent priest, wouldn't it be proper for us to infer that it is through Him (and thus